 Interiorly, there are several multi-use rooms: the large Franklin Stark fellowship room with commercial grade kitchen, and the Minnie Mae Edwards Room furnished as a parlor with small kitchen attached.
 Franklin Stark was an Oakland attorney and had been very active in many aspects of First United Methodist Church life.
 Minnie Mae Edwards was mother of TV personality, Ralph Edwards, who attended church and Sunday school in St. Stephens United Methodist Church.

-In the lower floor, there is the Octagon room with serving counter.
+In the lower floor, there is the Aldersgate Room (octagon-shaped) with serving counter.
 A large parking garage is also on this level.
 An elevator makes this wheelchair accessible.